Full and short papers

 Authors are encouraged to submit an optional video of maximum 5 minutes to support their submission.
 To ensure videos can be viewed by all reviewers, authors should preferably use the H.264 encoding and the MP4 file format.
 To accommodate the upload limits of EasyChair (max.
 50mb per file), the bit rate of videos can be lowered.

 There will be a single round of reviews with three potential outcomes: desk-rejects (papers that are significantly out of scope, not written in English, etc.), rejection, and conditional acceptance.
 No rebuttal phase is planned.
 Authors of conditionally accepted papers will find in the reviews a list of revisions and requested changes they need to satisfy to have their paper be officially accepted into the program.
-At least one author from each accepted paper must register to the conference.
+Accepted papers will follow the ACM TAP workflow instructions, and at least one author from each accepted paper must register to the conference.